Your Baby's Growth: 10 Months

 Your baby continues to grow and develop in many ways.
 They're probably enjoying more solid foods and even starting to feed themselves.
 Although their diet is growing, babies this age still get most of their nutrition from breast milk or formula.

 Is My Baby Growing Normally?

 - Has your baby been sick?
-A couple days of having a stuffy nose and not feeling well, especially if combined with vomiting or diarrhea, can lead to weight loss.
+A couple days of not eating, especially if combined with vomiting or diarrhea, can lead to weight loss.
 The weight will come back when your little one feels better.

 - Is your baby on the move?
-Crawling, cruising, and walking will burn calories, so weight gain might be less with this new mobility.
+Crawling will burn calories, so weight gain might be less with this new mobility.

 - Is your baby more interested in playing peek-a-boo or dropping the spoon on the floor than eating?
 The world is a fascinating place, and your baby is learning new things every day.
 Try not to distract your baby during mealtime.
 Also watch for signs that your little one has eaten enough.

 - Are you introducing the right kinds of foods?
 As your baby gets better at eating, pay more attention to the texture and variety of foods you serve.
 If your child isn't interested in puréed baby foods, try soft table foods and finger foods that are safe and fun.